JuliaSNN/SpikingNeuralNetworks.jl/docs/src/index.md

 ## Installation

-JuliaSNN/SpikingNeuralNetworks.jl is not yet available on the public Julia repository!
-For the moment `]add SpikingNeuralNetworks` will still direct you to the old version of the package.
+JuliaSNN/SpikingNeuralNetworks.jl is available on the public Julia repository.
+Install the module via `]add SpikingNeuralNetworks`.

 You can install the latest version directly from the git repository:

 ```
 ]add https://github.com/JuliaSNN/SpikingNeuralNetworks.jl
 ```

 To learn how to use the library you can follow the [Tutorial](@ref).